tykling/dns_exporter/src/docs/source/configuration.rst

    A list of regular expressions.
 Each RR in the ``ANSWER`` section is checked against each regular expression in the list.
 The query is considered failed if a match is found.

 ``fail_if_all_match_regexp``
    A list of regular expressions.
 Each RR in the ``ANSWER`` section is checked against each regular expression in the list.
-The query is considered failed if an RR match all regular expressions in the list.
+The query is considered failed if a RR match all regular expressions in the list.

 ``fail_if_not_matches_regexp``
    A list of regular expressions.
 Each RR in the ``ANSWER`` section is checked against each regular expression in the list.
 The query is considered failed if a nonmatch is found.